Home>Justine Banégas

 Projects

 Bringing together political sociology and socio-legal studies, her research focuses on the interactions between ordinary and special justice and legal mobilisations from different case studies.
-Her PhD thesis focuses on the application of anti-terrorist discourses and instruments to contemporary mobilisations through a trial-based approach.
+Her PhD thesis focuses on contemporary legislative developments related to public order offences in France and the United Kingdom and their impact on legal prosecutions involving activists.
 She previously conducted a research project on reparation demands among anti-chlordecone legal mobilisations.

 AWARDS